Luxurious and lightweight, Tracksmith 2:09 Mesh is made for elite performance.

 When “Boston Billy” Rodgers won the Boston Marathon in 1975, setting his first American record at 2:09:55, he famously did so in a mesh tee he found in the trash.

-Inspired by his legendary performance, we scoured the earth for the very finest performance mesh, and found it in Switzerland.
+Inspired by his legendary performance, we scoured the earth for the very finest performance mesh.
 Astonishingly lightweight and durable with a luxurious feel you won’t likely find in any dumpster.

 TRACK AND TASTE TESTED